rolling-scopes-school/epam-short-track/node/tasks/basic-testing/README.md

   - Your task is to test that functions that utilize library APIs are working correctly (with commonly used libraries such as `axios` and `lodash` as examples).
   - Test file location: `src/07-mocking-lib-api/index.test.ts`

+ **8. Snapshot testing**:
+  - Your task is to use snapshot testing with Jest and compare it to regular comparison testing.
+  - Test file location: `src/08-snapshot-testing/index.test.ts`

 ### What You Need to Do
 - Ensure you are using Node.js version 20.x.x
 - Download the `basic-testing` [folder](./basic-testing)